 Does National Service count toward the PSC bond period?

 NS is served before or during university, not during the bond period.
 The bond clock starts after you graduate and begin full-time service in the public sector.
-However, PSC scholars receive automatic NS disruption after BMT, which means you start university earlier than peers serving full NS.
+If NS timing or disruption affects your university start date, confirm the current arrangement directly with PSC and MINDEF before accepting.

 Can a PR or non-citizen apply for the PSC Scholarship?